Jeff Feagles

 Jeffrey Allan Feagles (born March 7, 1966) is an American former professional football player who was a punter for 22 seasons in the National Football League (NFL).
 He played college football for the Miami Hurricanes.
 He was originally signed by the New England Patriots as an undrafted free agent in 1988, and retired in 2010 after last playing for the New York Giants.

 Feagles is known for using the "coffin corner" punt.
-He earned Pro Bowl selections in 1995 and 2008 and won a Super Bowl ring with the Giants in Super Bowl XLII over the Patriots.
+He earned Pro Bowl selections in 1995 and 2008 and won a Super Bowl ring with the Giants in Super Bowl XLII.
 In his 22-season career, Feagles never missed a game, a record amongst special teams players.

 College career

 Feagles attended Gerard High School in Phoenix, Arizona and was a letterman in football, basketball, and baseball.
 Following a single season at Scottsdale Community College, Feagles played college football at the University of Miami.
 He joined the Pi Kappa Alpha fraternity during his time as an undergraduate.
 He won a national championship with Miami's 1987 team.

 Feagles was inducted into the University of Miami Sports Hall of Fame at its 40th Annual Banquet on Wednesday, February 13, 2008, at Miami's Jungle Island.